Compare Print Costs & Royalties Across Every Major Provider

 Consider a 250-page B&W paperback priced at $15.99:

-Books.by's printing cost is $1.26 higher, but your royalty is $5.14 more per sale compared to KDP on Amazon, and $8.51 more compared to IngramSpark.
-The math is clear: commission structure matters far more than printing cost.
+Books.by's printing cost is $1.26 higher and it is the only option here where the author pays card processing directly — yet the royalty is still $4.38 more per sale than KDP on Amazon.com and $7.75 more than IngramSpark.
+The maths is clear: commission structure matters far more than printing cost.

 A common concern is whether cheaper printing means lower quality.
 In practice, Books.by and Lulu share the same print network — Lulu's global printing infrastructure — which is the gold standard for print-on-demand quality.
 Same printers, same paper stock, same binding equipment.
 The output is identical.